tibbben/teaching.data.literacy/UM_DataManagementClass/Lessons/03/lesson.md

 *__Class 2__*

-1. Review Recomended Formats
+1. Review readings (5 minutes)
+    - emphasize that always a work in progress
+    - best format ?!
+PAPER !??!
+2. Review recomended formats (lecture 15 minutes)
   - proprietary/open
     - note jpeg (joint photographic experts group) long and recent (up to 2013) patent battle
-    - note odt and odf formats (Apache Open Office) if only more people would use . . .
+    - note odt and odf formats (Apache Open Office - originally from Sun Microsystems [also java, now Oracle]) if only more people would use . . .
   - lossy/lossless
   - indexable?
     - character encodings (utf-8, utf-16)
-  - conversions from one format to another
+  - conversions from one format to another (from the UK data archive)
     - often problematic and lossy
+      - use the example of excel to csv
+      - use the example of stat files to csv
+  - quickly go over the 'Some Things to Remember'
+    - ask about bits and bytes on text encoding slide - if they don't know give a quick introduction - return to this on color slides below
+    - they do not need to remember all of this, but the history and association of the acronyms IS useful
+3. Quick share (5 minutes)
+    - have them do a one minute brainstorm on expected formats in their work - share out
-2. Text Based Formats (15 minutes)
+4. Text Based Formats Live Coding Excercise (25 minutes)
   - Introduce text editors
     - various platforms
     - problems with text on different platforms (CR and LF)